cogentcore/core/docs/content/build.md

++++
+Categories = ["Concepts"]
++++

 All Cogent Core apps can be built using normal `go` commands (`go build`, `go run`, `go install`, etc).
 This means that things such as tests, debuggers, and race detectors work as usual.

 However, the Cogent Core command line tool `core` provides a build process optimized for cross-platform Cogent Core development.
-This tool automatically sets appropriate linker flags to reduce binary sizes, optimizes binaries for running as standalone GUI apps, and provides support for building for mobile and web platforms.
+This tool automatically sets appropriate linker flags to reduce binary sizes, optimizes binaries for running as standalone GUI apps, and provides support for building for [[mobile]] and [[web]] platforms.

 The `core` command line tool provides four main build commands, as documented below.
 In general, you should use `core run` during development.